-As virus cases surge, elected officials resist restrictions
+Oregon and New Mexico order lockdowns, other states resist

 “I never wanted to punish the businesses that are doing right in this pandemic to keep their employees and customers safe.
 Shutting down those businesses would do just that,” he said.

-That state’s Democratic governor, Tony Evers, issued a “safer at home” order in March that was challenged by Republican lawmakers and struck down by the conservative-controlled state Supreme Court in May.
+The political perils of statewide mandates have played out in Wisconsin.
+Democratic Gov. Tony Evers issued a “safer at home” order in March that was challenged by Republican lawmakers and struck down by the conservative-controlled state Supreme Court in May.

-Evers’ other attempts at curbing the virus — a mask mandate and limits on occupancy indoors — also faced legal challenges.

-“They’re not in favor of mandating anything,” Evers said of Republicans who control the Legislature.
-“That makes it more difficult.”

 The result has been a hodgepodge of local limits across the state, with some of the most strict ones in places like Milwaukee, which is moving forward with imposing steep fines of between $500 and $5,000 for violations of local health orders.